apache/dubbo-website/blog/zh-cn/dubbo2-js-en.md

 #### Dubbo for cross-language support

 Instead of cross-language support, the dubbo protocol was originally designed only for common rpc requests.
 However, it’s not always the case that we can only choose to support it or not.
 We can always choose to offer different levels of support.
 It may be hard to offer cross-language support based on the dubbo protocol, but not impossible.
-Actually, Qianmi website succeeded.
+Actually, Qianmiwang succeeded.
 It conquered the front-end cross-language business field built by nodejs with dubbo2.js.
 It builds the bridge between Nodejs and the native dubbo protocol.
 Next, we will focus on what we can do with dubbo2.js.

 ##### Dubbo protocol message format: